Observatory: Ground-based observatories

+Solar observatories

 Radio observatories

-Beginning in 1930s, radio telescopes have been built for use in the field of radio astronomy to observe the Universe in the radio portion of the electromagnetic spectrum.
+Beginning in 1933, radio telescopes have been built for use in the field of radio astronomy to observe the Universe in the radio portion of the electromagnetic spectrum.
 Such an instrument, or collection of instruments, with supporting facilities such as control centres, visitor housing, data reduction centers, and/or maintenance facilities are called radio observatories.
 Radio observatories are similarly located far from major population centers to avoid electromagnetic interference (EMI) from radio, TV, radar, and other EMI emitting devices, but unlike optical observatories, radio observatories can be placed in valleys for further EMI shielding.
 Some of the world's major radio observatories include the Very Large Array in New Mexico, United States, Jodrell Bank in the UK, Arecibo in Puerto Rico, Parkes in New South Wales, Australia, and Chajnantor in Chile.
+A related discipline is Very-long-baseline interferometry (VLBI).

 Highest astronomical observatories

 Since the mid-20th century, a number of astronomical observatories have been constructed at very high altitudes, above 4000–5000 m.
 The largest and most notable of these is the Mauna Kea Observatory, located near the summit of a 4205 m volcano in Hawaiʻi.
 The Chacaltaya Astrophysical Observatory in Bolivia, at 5230 m, was the world's highest permanent astronomical observatory from the time of its construction during the 1940s until 2009.
 It has now been surpassed by the new University of Tokyo Atacama Observatory, an optical-infrared telescope on a remote 5640 m mountaintop in the Atacama Desert of Chile.